 The Queen Mary Advice and Counselling Service is ranked 1st in the Russell Group and 1st in London by our students*

-We encourage parents to become involved in their child’s process of choosing and applying to University, however, we can only discuss applications with the applicant themselves.
-We do welcome parents to our post application UCAS days.
+We encourage parents/guardians to become involved in their child’s process of choosing and applying to University however, we can only discuss applications with the applicant themselves.
+We do welcome parents/guardians to our post application UCAS days.

-For many people entering university, money is a major factor to consider.
-Student finance can be very confusing and we understand that this is an area parents and carers will be particularly interested in.
+For most people entering university, money is a major factor to consider.
+Student finance can be very confusing and we understand that this is an area parents/guardians will be particularly interested in.